Barn management expert, Nicole Lakin, shares tips on how to improve communication between grooms, trainers, and barn managers.

 Amanda Garner, IEA steward and author, explains what the Interscholastic Equestrian Association is and how high school hunter/jumper and reining riders can get involved in this organization.

 Geoff Teall helps clarify what type of release (short, long, crest, or automatic) is appropriate for a lower level rider.

-Bernie gives a member advice on how to build up his confidence over taller jumps.
+Linda Allen gives a member suggestions on how to encourage his horse to stop jumping to the right over jumps.

 Geoff Teall gives a member exercises and tips on how to break the habit of throwing her leg forward in the air over the jump.

 Cori tells us how an exercise she calls "stop spots" can be used to teach a beginner rider to stop and steer their mounts.

 Julie Winkel discusses how the second round in a Hunter Derby is judged.

 Linda Allen offers suggestions on how to manage a jumper to help him peak at the right time.